-“I liken it to maintenance work on your home or car,” says Jason Stamm, wealth management practice leader at U.S. Bank.
+“I liken it to maintenance work on your home or car,” Erenberger continues.
 “You want to insure everything is running smoothly.
 Good maintenance practices will extend their lives, and this is true of a financial plan as well.”

-6 areas to review in your mid-year checkup
+8 areas to review in your mid-year financial checkup

 - Check on your financial goals.
 Your goals are subject to change.
 Perhaps a child has altered plans for college.
 Maybe your retirement date is affected by changes to your work circumstances or investment portfolio.
 You may even want or need to add a new goal to your list.
 This is a time to put more careful thought into whether your goals remain accurate or if you need to update them and make appropriate adjustments to your financial plan.